rakeswain/useractivity-django/README.md

 Firstname , Lastname and Timezone are optional arguments.

 #### 2. addactivity
-This command is used to add activty periods of a.
+This command is used to add activty periods of a user.
 It populates the `ActityPeriod` table.
 ##### Syntax
 ```
 $ python manage.py addactivity -uid/--userid <USERID> \